llrs/experDesign/paper.md

 easier to design the experiment in batches.
 For instance, a function called `sizes_batches` helps calculate the number of samples in order to distribute them across the number of batches required.

+# Acknowledgments

+We are grateful to Joe Moore for English-language assistance.

 # References